 Magnetic fields may contribute to support clouds against gravity, thus indirectly affecting the evolution of individual cores.
 Furthermore, magnetic fields could also directly affect the evolution of cores.
-In the so-called magnetically regulated core-collapse models \citep[e.g.,][]{galli93a,galli93b, allen+03b,allen+03a} magnetic fields are dynamically important and dominate the dynamics of the core-collapse by deflecting the infalling gas toward the equatorial plane to form a flattened structure, known as pseudodisk, around the central protostar.
+In the so-called magnetically regulated core-collapse models \citep[e.g.,][]{galli93a,galli93b, allen+03b,allen+03a}, magnetic fields are dynamically important and dominate the dynamics of the core-collapse by deflecting the infalling gas toward the equatorial plane to form a flattened structure, known as a pseudodisk, around the central protostar.
 The pseudodisks are not supported by rotation but by magnetic pressure and they develop orthogonally to the magnetic field direction.
-They have sizes of a few thousands of au, on the order of the angular scales probed in the present study.
-Therefore, if magnetically regulated core-collapse were at work, one would expect to observe flattened central regions -- the pseudodisks -- (generically called cores in the present study), oriented perpendicular to the magnetic field lines.
-The very few existing observational studies, that did report such behavior, had very limited samples: \citet{davidson11} studied 350\,$\mu$m polarization observations taken at the CSO toward three low-mass Class 0 protostars, and reported a magnetic field orientation in loose agreement with the magnetically-controlled core-collapse predictions; \citet{chapman13} found the magnetic field orientation to be perpendicular to the pseudodisks in four low-mass cores, using 350\,$\mu$m polarization observations taken at the CSO; \cite{qiu+14} reported a similar result toward the G240.31+0.07 high-mass core using the SMA at 0.88\,mm.
-In contrast, our results, obtained with a sample of 29 cores, are not consistent with the prediction of the magnetically-regulated core-collapse models.
-Instead, as shown in Fig.\,\ref{f:cdf-corespa_bfield}, the major axes of the cores are not preferentially oriented orthogonal to the magnetic field, but rather tend to be oriented 20-50$^\circ$ with respect to the field.
-Having a non-random orientation of the cores with respect to the magnetic field orientation demonstrates that the magnetic field and the dense material are well coupled.
+They have sizes of a few thousands of astronomical units, on the order of the angular scales probed in the present study.
+Therefore, if magnetically regulated core-collapse were at work, one would expect to observe flattened central regions -- the pseudodisks -- which are generically referred to as cores in the present study and oriented perpendicular to the magnetic field lines.
+The very few existing observational studies, which have reported this type of behavior, had very limited samples: \citet{davidson11} studied 350\,$\mu$m polarization observations taken at the CSO toward three low-mass Class 0 protostars, and they report a magnetic field orientation, which is in loose agreement with the magnetically-controlled core-collapse predictions; \citet{chapman13} found the magnetic field orientation to be perpendicular to the pseudodisks in four low-mass cores, using 350\,$\mu$m polarization observations taken at the CSO; \cite{qiu+14} report a similar result toward the G240.31+0.07 high-mass core upon using the SMA at 0.88\,mm.
+In contrast, our results, which were obtained with a sample of 29 cores, are not consistent with the prediction of the magnetically-regulated core-collapse models.
+Instead, as is shown in Fig.\,\ref{f:cdf-corespa_bfield}, the major axes of the cores are not preferentially oriented orthogonal to the magnetic field, but rather they tend to be oriented 20-50$^\circ$ with respect to the field.
+Having a nonrandom orientation of the cores with respect to the magnetic field orientation demonstrates that the magnetic field and the dense material are well coupled.